 Cost of DBS checks

-To find a suitable umbrella body, you can use the tool on the DBS section of the GOV.UK web site:
+Or you can use the tool on the DBS section of the GOV.UK web site to find a suitable umbrella body:

-For a detailed breakdown of which staff members require a DBS check, see our article Who needs a DBS check? which includes a handy flow-chart for out of school clubs, which has been prepared specially for us by SAFE CIC.
+For a detailed breakdown of which staff members require a DBS check, including a handy flow-chart for out of school clubs, which has been prepared specially for us by SAFE CIC, see:

-To find out more about whether you can re-use existing DBS checks for your staff, and how often they need renewing, see our article DBS checks for staff.
+To find out more about whether you can re-use existing DBS checks for your staff, and how often they need renewing, see: